bparanj/crystal/computer/networking/osi.md

 4. Transport Layer: Uses ports to ensure data reaches the correct application.
 5. Network Layer: Deals with logical addressing (IP) and routing.
 6. Data Link Layer: Uses MAC addresses for physical addressing on a local network.
-7. Physical Layer: Consists of the actual hardware that transmits the raw bit stream.
+7. Physical Layer: Consists of the  hardware that transmits the raw bit stream.